maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 11.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond:

 Now you can bring in the scale on both X & Y axis to tilt the top edge inwards.
+When you are happy press the <kbd>Accept</kbd> button.

 ![tilt top shape](images/adjustScale.png)